Think along with us about education at the UvA

 Students without borders

-Special Edition: Sustainability
+Special Edition: Future Change

 How does it work?

 The UvA Create a Course Challenge consists of four rounds.
 In the final round, the winner is chosen by a jury.
 The IIS and the winner will work together to develop the course.
-The Challenge is open to all UvA students, Bachelor’s and Master’s alike.
+The challenge is open to all UvA students, Bachelor’s and Master’s alike.

 Round 1: Submit your idea

 Submit the first draft of an idea for your course below.
 Or take a picture of your beer coaster if you've written it down and email it to email@example.com.
 Be creative in both content and form!

 Round 2: Develop your idea